RobertSundling/neato-botvac/README.md

 ### Step 3: Repackage the firmware

-Add the new `Signing.crt` and `Neato_4.5.3_189.signed` files into the .tgz file, and see what happens if you upload it to the robot.
+Finally, add the new `Signing.crt` and `Neato_4.5.3_189.signed` files to the .tgz file, replacing the originals.
+Then see what happens if you upload it to the robot.
 If it works, you're now set for a hundred years.
 If it doesn't, that's unfortunate.

 *Either way, let me know what happens!
 I have not tried this myself as my robot is currently working and I don't want to risk damaging it.*